Checkers (supermarket chain): Loyalty program

+Corporate social responsibility

+In 2013, Checkers introduced the first 100% recycled plastic shopping bags in South Africa.

 Controversy

 In November 2025, major South African news outlets began publishing articles calling out Checkers' Sixty60 delivery drivers for their hazardous driving behavior.
 News desks noted Sixty60's rating of 1.53 out of 5, on South African consumer feedback website HelloPeter.
 While other supermarket delivery services are also known for reckless driving, Checkers' drivers have been particularly in focus for their not paying attention while on the road.

 At the time, Hein Jonker, founder of the Motorcycle Safety Institute of South Africa, stated that delivery drivers' actions affect not only them, but motorists around them, and that supermarket delivery drivers should undergo professional rider training.
 Jonker further stated that groups employing or contracting delivery drivers should assess driving behaviors, and then implement consistent measures to penalize reckless driving, and reward good driving.
 Finally, Jonker said traffic authorities should be more involved in policing delivery driver behavior.
 There have also been requests from consumers for Checkers to intervene and bring about improvements to Sixty60.

+In response, Sixty60 partnered with the Motorcycle Safety Institute of South Africa to provide customised urban rider courses.
+In addition, drivers receive comprehensive onboardings which include safety protocols and accident procedures, defensive driving training, and anti-hijacking training.
+Drivers also receive annual refresher training for these topics.
+Support is provided to drivers in-field teams, regional training workshops and a central support team that ensures the continued safety of the drivers and other motorists.